emissary-ingress/emissary/reference/prefix_regex.md

 ## Using `prefix` and `prefix_regex`

-When the `prefix_regex` attribute is set to `true`, Ambassador Edge Stack configures a [regex route](https://www.envoyproxy.io/docs/envoy/v1.5.0/api-v1/route_config/route#route) instead of a prefix route in envoy. **This means the entire path must match the regex specified, not only the prefix.**
+When the `prefix_regex` attribute is set to `true`, Ambassador Edge Stack configures a [regex route](https://www.envoyproxy.io/docs/envoy/v1.5.0/api-v1/route_config/route#route) instead of a prefix route in Envoy. **This means the entire path must match the regex specified, not only the prefix.**

-## Example with version in url
+## Example with the version in the URL

 If the version is a path parameter and the resources are served by different services, then